DESIGN CONCEPT2026

 The clock works, but the numeral system beneath it is opaque: you cannot read the time without memorizing all ten stroke patterns.
 This prompts two structural modifications, each pulling in a different direction.

 The compact variant discards the outer rail, leaving four primitives per quadrant.
 Since $2^4 = 16 > 10$, the ten digits still fit as subsets of these four strokes, and glyphs become visually lighter.
-But the mapping from digit to subset remains conventional, no more compositional than the medieval original:
+But the mapping from digit to subset remains conventional; it is no more compositional than the medieval original:

 $$\begin{align} |C_{\mathrm{compact}}| = 10^4. \end{align}$$